Field of Mars Environmental Education Centre logo

 Where do grey mangroves grow?

 Grey mangroves grow in intertidal zones of estuaries and river banks.
-This means they grow in the area between the high tide level and low tide level mark.
-They thrive best in estuaries where there is a mix of salty and fresh water.
-Grey mangroves can grow in a range of soils from soft muds to sandy soils.
+An intertidal zone is the area between the high tide level and low tide level.
+Grey mangroves thrive in estuaries where there is a mix of salty and fresh water.
+They can grow in a range of soils from soft muds to sandy soils.

 What eats grey mangroves?

 The fallen leaves and seeds of mangroves support the food chain of the ecosystem.
-Mangroves produce huge amounts of leaf litter, which is all the fallen mangrove leaves, twigs, bark, flowers and seeds.
-The leaf litter layer is broken down, or decomposed, by bacteria, fungi and algae.
-The decomposed material is eaten by detritivores.
-Detritivores are animals, such as crabs, prawns and molluscs, which feed on decaying and dead matter.
+Mangroves produce huge amounts of leaf litter which is made up of fallen mangrove leaves, twigs, bark, flowers and seeds.
+The leaf litter layer is broken down, or decomposed, by bacteria, fungi, algae and animals feeding on it.
+The decomposing material is eaten by detritivores.
+Detritivores are animals such as red-fingered marsh crabs, prawns and molluscs which feed on decaying and dead matter.

 Structural adaptations

-Growing in the mud can be challenging for plants, as the soil doesn’t have enough oxygen for the roots to survive.
-The pneumatophores of grey mangroves act like snorkels, sticking up in the air from the roots beneath the soil to access oxygen directly from the atmosphere.
+Growing in the mud can be challenging for plants as the soil doesn’t have enough oxygen for the roots to survive.
+The pencil-like pneumatophores of grey mangroves act like snorkels sticking up in the air from the roots beneath the soil to access oxygen directly from the atmosphere.
+Each pneumataphore has tiny pores along the outside, called lenticels, and spongy cells within the root to absorb oxygen and transport it to the roots.

 How do grey mangroves reproduce?

 Grey mangroves produce flowers from mid to late summer.
-When pollinated, the flowers form flat, pale green, hairy fruits.
-Inside the fruits are seeds which have partially germinated (sprouted) and have two folded leaves.
-When the seeds are ready to settle into the soil, the fruits containing them drop into the water.
-Because the seeds germinate whilst still attached to the tree, they can quickly establish themselves once they have settled.
+When pollinated the flowers form flat, pale green, hairy fruits.
+Inside the fruits are seeds which have partially germinated and have two folded leaves.

 Why are grey mangroves important?

 It is important to preserve grey mangrove forests as their roots hold soil together and keep river banks and channels stable.
-The roots also trap fine sediments (soils) which helps keep the water clear.
-They act as a natural sea wall, protecting the shoreline from erosion and destruction caused by large waves, floods, storm surges, and winds.
+The roots also trap fine sediments which helps keep the water clear.
+They act as a natural sea wall protecting the shoreline from erosion and destruction caused by large waves, floods, storm surges and winds.

-Grey mangroves also provide habitat for waterbirds, shellfish, and juvenile (young) fish.
+Grey mangroves also provide habitat for waterbirds, shellfish, and juvenile fish.

-The habitat value of grey mangroves is used by humans to produce the food we eat.
-Grey mangroves are important habitat for many commercial fish species, and support oyster farms by collecting oyster spat (larvae).
-The flowers of grey mangroves are also a source of pollen for beekeepers.
+Preserving grey mangroves also benefits humans.
+Grey mangroves are important habitat for many commercial fish species and support oyster farms by collecting oyster spat – larvae.
+The flowers of grey mangroves are also a source of pollen for bees and beekeepers.